 But if you sell products online, customer orders mean actions have to happen in the real world.
 You have to process payments.
 Move products from the warehouse to the customer.
 And resolve issues quickly and efficiently.

-This article explored 3 such areas, often overlooked when launching a D2C store.
-Your pre-launch D2C plans should include order processing tests, data management and managing the point of delivery.
+This article explored why order processing tests, data management and managing the point of delivery should be part of your pre-launch D2C plan.
 You won’t be able to predict every challenge.
 But the more you prepare, the more ready you’ll be to deal with issues after you launch.